fastnlp/fastSum/fastSum/PreSum/Readme_en.md

 - LOG_PATH: path of the log
 - CHECKPOINT_PATH: path of the checkpoint
 - INPUT_DIR: directory of the test set, which corresponds to the OUTPUT_PATH in Data preprocessing part
-- DECODE_PATH: the path to save gold summary and generated summary
+- DECODE_PATH: path to save gold summary and generated summary
 - max_ length, min_ Length and alpha need to be adjusted according to the characteristics of different datasets